Debt of a company likely to default

 Below is an example of a financial model, showing the balance sheet of the business.

-To learn more about financial modeling in our online financial analyst courses.
+Learn more about financial modeling in our online financial analyst courses, and see the resources below for more information on debt and risk.

 Get world-class financial training with CFI's online certified financial analyst training program!
 Gain the confidence you need to move up the ladder in a high powered corporate finance career path.